abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 partition of a module needs to have a distinct partition name.
 Two separate partitions cannot use the same partition name.

-Partitions do not implicitly import anything.
-Not even the interface of their module.

 Internal partitions cannot export anything.
 Using the `export` keyword in a internal partition is reported as an error by the compiler.

-Partitions do not implicitly import anything.

 Modules can have implementation files (`*.cpp`).
 They contain: